venxik/singtel/README.md

 ## :coffee: Release

 We need to signup to google play console account and apple developer program first in order to submit and upload our app.
+They will cost us money.

 For app that was build with expo like this project, we use [eas build tools](https://docs.expo.dev/eas/) because we cannot generate our apk/ipa files locally.
-It has a complete documentation in order for us to upload our app without having build locally on our machine.
+It has a complete documentation in order for us to upload and submit our app to playstore and appstore.

-For app that was build with react-native CLI, we can basically can refer to this [documentation for android](https://reactnative.dev/docs/signed-apk-android) and [documentation for ios](https://reactnative.dev/docs/publishing-to-app-store).
+For app that was build with react-native CLI, we can refer to this [documentation for android](https://reactnative.dev/docs/signed-apk-android) and [documentation for ios](https://reactnative.dev/docs/publishing-to-app-store).

 Basically the general steps are like: